-Warning indicates potentially hazardous situations, which can result in property damage, severe personal injury, or death if not avoided.
+Warning indicates a potentially hazardous situation which can result in property damage, personal injury, or death if not avoided.

-Caution indicates potentially hazardous situations, which can result in personal injury or equipment damage if not avoided.
+Caution indicates a potentially hazardous situation which can result in minor injury or equipment damage if not avoided.

 NOTE: Indicates important details or clarifying statements for information presented.